solhuebner/PCA9685-Arduino/README.md

 //#define PCA9685_ENABLE_DEBUG_OUTPUT     1
 ```

-## Init Mode Flags

-There are several init mode flags exposed through this library that can also be used for more fine-tuned control.
+### Library Initialization

+There are several initialization mode flags exposed through this library that are used for more fine-tuned control.
+These flags are expected to be provided to the library's 'init(...)' function, commonly called inside of the sketch's `setup()` function.
+These init mode flags can be treated as a bitfield, and can be bitwise-OR'ed together to combine multiple flags together.
+The default init mode of the library, if left unspecified, is `PCA9685_MODE_OUTDRV_TPOLE`, which seems to work for most of the PCA9685 breakouts on market, but may be incorrect for custom PCA9685 integrations.

+See Section 7.3.2 of the datasheet for more details.

+From PCA9685.h:
 ```Arduino
 // Channel update strategy used when multiple channels are being updated in batch:
 #define PCA9685_MODE_OCH_ONACK      (byte)0x08  // Channel updates commit after individual channel update ACK signal, instead of after full-transmission STOP signal